 Car insurance deductibles may sound confusing, but they’re actually very simple.
-Deductibles are one of the most important aspects of auto insurance.
-Knowing what they are and how they work could save you lots of money.
+They’re also one of the most important aspects of auto insurance.
+Knowing more about your auto deductible could save you lots of money.

-The deductible you select will affect how much you’ll pay for car insurance.
-And it also determines how much money you’ll have to pay whenever you file a claim with your insurance company.
+The deductible you select will affect how much you’ll pay for coverage.
+And it also determines how much money you’ll have to pay whenever you file a claim with your insurer.

-This article will help you better understand auto insurance deductibles.
+This article will help you better understand deductibles.
 We’ll explain how they work and when you need to pay them.
 We’ll also help you decide whether to set a higher or lower deductible, based on your situation.
-Finally, we’ll discuss how deductibles can affect your rates.
+Finally, we’ll discuss how deductibles affect your rates.

 Deductibles are a key part of the larger picture of auto insurance.
-A deductible refers to the amount of money you’ll pay for your vehicle’s damages before your coverage kicks in.
+They refer to the amount of money you’ll pay for your vehicle’s damages before your coverage kicks in.

-Insurance deductibles are all about risk.
-You and your insurance company both agree to pay a certain amount of money if you need their help.
+Deductibles are all about risk.
+You and your provider both agree to pay a certain amount of money if you need financial help.
 But the amount you pay can affect your rates.
-The more financial risk you take on, the lower your rates will be.
+The more risk you take on, the lower your rates will be.
 But the less risk you agree to, the more your insurer will charge you for coverage.

 You’ll typically choose your deductible when you get your insurance policy.
 You’ll agree on an amount with your insurer that you’ll need to pay whenever you make a claim.
 You must set your deductible at an amount that you feel you can pay if you need to file.